listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.2-initiating-hitl-requests/problem/readme.md

 Now we understand the vague setup for how our human in the loop is going to work.
 So let's start diving into some code to get it working.

-## Current Implementation in problem/api/chat.ts
+## Current Implementation in `api/chat.ts`

-Our current setup uses `streamText` and it has a tool call in here saying `sendEmail` where the description is "send an email".
-It has an input schema of `to` and `subject` and `content`, all the stuff that you need to be able to send an email.

-In the `execute` function of the tool, it actually calls `sendEmail`.
-This is not what we want.
-We don't want the LLM to be able to send emails without our say-so.
+Our current setup uses `streamText`, with a tool call of `sendEmail` where the description is "send an email".
+It has an input schema of `to`, `subject`, and `content`, all the stuff that you need to be able to send an email.
+In the `execute` function of the tool, it actually calls `sendEmail`:

 ```ts
 tools: {